 Recruit study participants based on predefined inclusion criteria.
 Screen candidates for contraindications, such as the presence of implanted medical devices (e.g., cardiac pacemaker), according to TMS safety guidelines21, or for neurological or psychiatric diseases and the use of drugs that act on the nervous system.

-For studies requiring MRI, assess the potential study participants for possible contraindications to MRI according to radiological safety standards22.
+For studies requiring magnetic resonance imaging (MRI), assess the potential study participants for possible contraindications to MRI according to radiological safety standards22.
 Perform a power analysis to ensure that the study sample is sufficient for statistical analysis.

 Optionally, preselect subjects having a prominent oscillation of interest in the signal extracted by the chosen EEG montage in order to improve the accuracy of the phase detection.

 NOTE: In this experiment, the C3-centered Laplacian (C3 references to the average of the surrounding electrodes CP1, CP5, FC1, and FC5) was used to extract the sensorimotor µ-rhythm with the subject at rest and eyes open.
 Preselected were subjects having a single peak in the alpha band (8–14 Hz) which contains >25% of total power in the current source density (CSD) power spectrum.
-This criterion ensured that the oscillation amplitude was sufficiently large in comparison to the background noise (good signal-to-noise-ratio [SNR]) to enable the algorithm to estimate the instantaneous phase of the trigger signal with sufficient accuracy and increased the likelihood of observing a significant excitability effect11,12,28,29,30.
+This criterion ensured that the oscillation amplitude was sufficiently large in comparison to the background noise (good signal-to-noise ratio [SNR]) to enable the algorithm to estimate the instantaneous phase of the trigger signal with sufficient accuracy and increased the likelihood of observing a significant excitability effect11,12,28,29,30.

 Subject information